simonsfoundation/spectrum-autism-prevalence-map/README.md

 Clear all the data in your current tables and pull data from google sheets.
 `python manage.py pull_studies_from_gsheets`

+If you get a certificate error, then go to Applications/python and run 'Install Certificates.command'.

 Run the server to see the app on http://127.0.0.1:8000/.
 `python manage.py runserver`